 How to Make Monkey Bread with Biscuits

-Step 1: Cut each biscuit into quarters, toss in cinnamon sugar, and place in a bundt pan.
+Step 1: Cut each biscuit into quarters, toss in the cinnamon sugar mixture, and place in a greased bundt pan.

-Step 2: Combine melted butter and brown sugar and pour over biscuits in pan.
+Step 2: Combine melted butter and brown sugar.
+Pour the butter mixture over the biscuit pieces in the pan.
 It will look like way too much sauce but don’t worry, it’s going to be amazing.

 Step 3: Bake to golden brown as directed in the recipe card below.
 Cool for 10 minutes then turn onto a plate and enjoy!